-Trichoscopy – Always the first step against hair loss
+Trichoscopy, first step for hair loss treatment

-- The corresponding number of hair
+- The number of

-- Number of single hair follicles
+- Thickness of hair

 The digital images that are created together with the diagnosis constitute a point of reference.
 The images are stored in a file for each individual and help us in monitoring and comparing the results to be able to reliably and objectively assess the outcome.

-It has the following main advantages:
+Trichoscopy has the following main advantages:

 - Is an excellent criterion for the assessment of the effectiveness of pharmacological treatment of hair loss.